Forget HAL 9000 of science fiction fame.

 When AI enters the business intelligence picture, it’s a game-changer.
 Because this technology is capable of reasoning, learning, and solving problems, it can not only organize data into categories, but it can also detect the reasons behind the numbers.
 That’s not all.
 Since it can solve problems, it can also suggest what alternate steps the company might take to achieve better results.

 Those abilities, in turn, can help companies make more informed decisions, as Lilach Bullock points out in a recent Forbes article.
 (2) As AI grows in its analysis and interpretation abilities (and it can, since it can learn), it can discern patterns and other insights from data, allowing businesses to more accurately predict future trends.

 Not only can it analyze, interpret, and predict, but it can do so lightning-fast.
 Just as traditional computers could perform complex calculations at speeds well beyond the capabilities of the world’s finest mathematicians, AI takes that speed one step further.
 It can recognize data patterns—and interpret them—spitting out recommendations along with the raw numbers.

-Because AI has the capability to curate data to discover matches in different data, such as two sets of data in different formats that nevertheless refer to the same company, AI can help companies identify redundancies, as Thomas Davenport and Rajeev Ronanki point out in their revue de Harvard business article.
+Because AI has the capability to curate data to discover matches in different data, such as two sets of data in different formats that nevertheless refer to the same company, AI can help companies identify redundancies, as Thomas Davenport and Rajeev Ronanki point out in their Harvard Business Review article.
 (3)